jejacks0n/teaspoon/README.md

 ## Roadmap

 So, there's lots of directions we can take the Teabag project, but we'll give it some time to see what people are looking for.
-Here's a short list of things that will probably happen.

-- A Command Line Interface to allow running as `teabag spec/javascripts/calculator_spec.coffee` with proper arguments that will let you override configuration.

-- Add support for running Teabag using selenium.

-- Improve the user interface in the HTML reporter by adding a select for switching suites.

-- Ensure that the HTML reporter is working in IE6+ (give it a shot and let us know -- tested in IE9+).

-- Provide fixture support that works across frameworks.
+Check the issues to see / discuss features that we're considering or working on.

 ## License